-Murder on the Orient Express is probably well-known as one of the best on-screen adaptation of an Agatha Christie’s novel.
-It also has the particularity to be composed of an all-star cast, all wonderful actors, all unique in their own genre: Albert Finney as the notorious detective Hercule Poirot, Martin Balsam, Vanessa Redgrave, Sean Connery, Wendy Hiller, Jacquelyne Bisset, Michael York, Richard Widmark, John Gielgud, Anthony Perkins, Ingrid Bergman (who won a Best Supporting Actress Oscar for her performance), Jean-Pierre Cassel and, of course, the one and only Lauren Bacall.
-That’s the one we’ll be focusing on today, as I am writing this article for The Lauren Bacall Blogathon, hosted by the marvellous Crystal from In the Good Old Days of Classic Hollywood.
+Murder on the Orient Express is probably known as one of the best on-screen adaptations of an Agatha Christie novel.
+It also has the particularity to be composed of an all-star cast, all wonderful actors, all unique in their own genre: Albert Finney as the notorious detective Hercule Poirot, Martin Balsam, Vanessa Redgrave, Sean Connery, Wendy Hiller, Jacqueline Bisset, Michael York, Richard Widmark, John Gielgud, Anthony Perkins, Ingrid Bergman (who won a Best Supporting Actress Oscar for her performance), Jean-Pierre Cassel and, of course, the one and only Lauren Bacall.
+That’s the one we’ll be focusing on today, as I am writing this article for The Lauren Bacall Blogathon, hosted by the marvelous Crystal from In the Good Old Days of Classic Hollywood.

-I must admit, on my own regrets, I haven’t seen many Lauren Bacall’s films.
+I must admit, to my own regrets, I haven’t seen many Lauren Bacall’s films.
 As a matter of fact, I saw only two: this one and How to Marry a Millionaire.
 Please, please, don’t throw rocks at me! 😦 Mrs. Bacall was 50 when she starred in Murder on the Orient Express.
-It was far from being her first film and was not her last film neither.
+It was far from being her first film and was not her last one neither.
 As I said, I haven’t seen many of her films, so I can’t really compare her performance with other ones.
-Well, even if she has a small part in this film, I think she did a great job.
+Well, even if she has a small part, I think she did a great job.
 She took her role seriously and the result is great.
-She didn’t win an Oscar like Ingrid, but remains a model of acting.
+She didn’t win an Oscar like Ingrid but remains a model of acting.
 I also think her character is one of my favourite in the film, along with Beddoes (John Gielgud).
 The film wouldn’t be the same without her.

 On September 16th, we’ll celebrate Lauren Bacall’s birthday.
-That’s one of the main reasons why this blogathon takes place from September 14th to September 16th 2015.
+That’s one of the main reasons why this blogathon takes place from September 14th to September 16th, 2015.
 She would have been 91.
-Before I’ll make an end to this article, I wish a very happy heavenly birthday to this beautiful and talented actress and want to thanks In the Good Old Days of Classic Hollywood for hosting this amazing event!
+Before I’ll make an end to this article, I wish a very happy heavenly birthday to this beautiful and talented actress, and want to thank In the Good Old Days of Classic Hollywood for hosting this amazing event!

 Of course, don’t forget to read the other entries!